Peggy Shepard: Career

 She is a board member of the New York League of Conservation Voters as of 2020.
-In 2020 she was appointed to chair New York's Environmental Justice Advisory Board.
+In 2020 Shepard was appointed to chair New York's Environmental Justice Advisory Board.
 In 2021 she was appointed a member of the White House Environmental Justice Advisory Council.

 Publications

 Shepard has been involved in studies of urban environmental quality and public awareness, particularly using community-based participatory research methods and is co-author of several scientific publications.
 These include: